The George Washington University Law School,

 Lillick McHose & Charles

 Margie's practice spans more than 30 years representing borrowers, lenders, lessors, and lessees in structuring, negotiating, and closing financing transactions, including leases, leveraged leases, and cross-border transactions.
-Nationally recognized for her equipment finance experience, particularly in the maritime industry, Margie also handles equipment sales and purchases, and portfolio sales.
+Experienced in equipment finance, particularly in the maritime industry, Margie also handles equipment sales and purchases, and portfolio sales.

 Margie counsels clients on maritime regulatory matters, including citizenship qualification before the U.S. Coast Guard and the U.S. Maritime Administration (MarAd), the applicability of the Jones Act, the registration of ships in the United States and foreign countries, and the MarAd capital construction fund program.

 Margie also practices in the area of trade finance by representing banks that support the export of goods and services from the U.S. by providing loans that are guaranteed by the Export-Import Bank of the United States.
 Such projects have included the export of fire-fighting equipment and carpet weaving equipment to China.

 Co-Author, "Equipment Leasing-Leveraged Leasing (5th Edition)" Chapter 9, Commercial Vessels, published by Practicing Law Institute;

 Co-Author, "Coast Guard issues new citizenship 'Mechanisms of Compliance'"